 Library database is your virtual library.
 It is for you to easily access literature and resources you suddenly need while pulling an all-nighter.
 This remote library access is a tool that has helped many students.
 Most importantly, the articles and books found online, are available in printed copies in the library.

-6. You’re paying library fees in school so use it.
+6. You’re paying library fees in school so, use it.

 The public library is considered a free go-to place for research–but as with any establishment, there is money involved in building and maintaining it.
-The same principle applies to your school library: your school miscellaneous fees typically includes library fees.
+The same principle applies to your school library: your school miscellaneous fees typically include library fees.
 This means the resources are available in your library because you paid for them.
-Put your money to good use by using your library to access to scholarly journals, books, and other print materials that are within your reach.
+Put your money to good use by using your library to access scholarly journals, books, and other print materials that are within your reach.

 7. Librarians and staff will assist you.